k25kar/Olympic_Winner_Prediction_Model/README.md

 Medal
 Ensure the dataset is placed in the same directory as the notebook or update the file path in the code.

-Model Details
+# Model Details
-The notebook uses a basic regression/classification algorithm from Scikit-learn, such as Linear Regression or Decision Tree, depending on the objective.
+The notebook uses a Linear Regression algorithm from Scikit-learn.
 The model aims to:

 Predict the number of medals a country may win based on historical data.
 Classify countries as top medal contenders based on selected features.
-Visualizations
+# Visualizations
 Medal trends over the years for top-performing countries.
 Distribution of medals across sports.
 Predicted vs actual medal counts.